Booster pump: Electrical

+A booster can also resemble a single or multistage piston compressor driven by a crankshaft by a belt drive from an electric motor.

 Manual

 Manual boosters have been made with the configuration described above, either with a single vertical lever or with a seesaw styled double ended horizontal lever, and also with two parallel vertically mounted cylinders, much like the lever-operated diver's air pumps used for the early standard diving dress but with much smaller bore to allow two operators to generate high pressures.

 Manufacturers

-High pressure gas boosters are manufactured by Haskel, MPS Technology, Dräger, Gas Compression Systems and others.
+High pressure gas boosters are manufactured by Haskel, MPS Technology, Dräger, Gas Compression Systems, Atlas Copco, and others.
 Rugged and unsophisticated models (KN-3 and KN-4) were manufactured for the Soviet Armed Forces and surplus examples are now used by technical divers as they are relatively inexpensive and are supplied with a comprehensive spares and tool kit.